kestral246/wand_of_illumination/README.md

 Dependencies
 ------------

-- Craft recipes need default and tnt mods.
 - Optionally depends on Wuzzy's mana mod.
--
+- Optionally depends on default and tnt mods to enable craft recipes.

 Craft Recipes
 -------------